Design (Art and Design) Course Subject Degree GuideSee All Subject Degree Guides

 What are my study options?

-There are many different directions that students can take when it comes to Art and Design, for example, there is BA Art and Design courses, BSc Creative Technology, BA Fashion and BA History, Communication and curation as well as courses in art management.
+There are many different directions that students can take when it comes to Art and Design, for example, there are BA Art and Design courses, BSc Creative Technology, BA Fashion and BA History, Communication and curation as well as courses in art management.

 Most degree courses will be the standard three years in length, although some universities will offer candidates an integrated degree – which is a Bachelor’s (undergraduate) and Master’s degree qualification together.
 Integrated degrees usually take four years and students will continue to their postgraduate qualification after completing their undergraduate but will be included in one course (Learn more – Choosing a degree course).